Affordable Software Developers Nearshore Latin America

 Source on Developer Communities

-• GitHub: As the world’s largest platform for software development, GitHub is a goldmine for finding talent.
-Reviewing a candidate’s public code repositories offers a direct look at their coding style, documentation habits, and problem solving approach.
+• GitHub: The world's largest platform for software development.
+Reviewing a candidate's public code repositories offers a direct look at their coding style, documentation habits, and problem solving approach.

-• Stack Overflow: This popular Q&A site for programmers is another great place to spot experts.
-A user with a high reputation score for providing helpful answers in a specific technology is likely a strong candidate in that domain.
+• Stack Overflow: A high reputation score for providing helpful answers in a specific technology is a strong signal of expertise in that domain.

 Tap Into Your Network and Events

 • Employee Referrals: Your current team is one of your best sources for high quality candidates.
 Referred hires often onboard faster and have higher retention rates.
-Create compelling incentives and make the submission process simple for your employees.
+Create compelling incentives and make the submission process simple.

-• Social Media Recruiting: Platforms like LinkedIn and Twitter are essential for modern recruiting.
-Niche communities on Reddit or specialized groups can also be valuable for reaching developers where they are most active.
+• Social Media Recruiting: LinkedIn and Twitter are essential.
+Niche communities on Reddit or specialized Discord servers can also be valuable for reaching developers where they are most active.

-• Tech Event Networking: Both virtual and in person tech events, conferences, and meetups are great opportunities to connect with passionate developers.
-Sponsoring an event or having your senior engineers speak can significantly raise your company’s profile.
+• Tech Event Networking: Both virtual and in person tech events, conferences, and meetups create opportunities to connect with passionate developers.
+Sponsoring an event or having your senior engineers speak raises your company's profile significantly.

 Use Tech Job Boards and Vetted Talent Networks